Husseyn Chakroun

-Husseyn Zakaria Chakroun (حسين زكريا شكرون; born 10 November 2004) is a professional footballer who plays as a winger for club Hannover 96.
+Husseyn Zakaria Chakroun (حسين زكريا شكرون, /apc-LB/; born 10 November 2004) is a professional footballer who plays as a winger for club Hannover 96.
 Born in Germany, he plays for the Lebanon national team.

 Club career

+Youth

+Chakroun began his youth career at Fortuna Sachsenross, which he joined at age five.
+He grew up playing football on the streets and at the football pitch at Welfenplatz in the List quarter of Hanover.
+Chakroun later joined the youth system of Eintracht Braunschweig, after being released by Fortuna Sachsenross.
+He then moved to HSC Hannover, where he played until his first year of under-19 football.
+During the winter of 2021–22, Chakroun joined JFV Calenberger Land's under-19 team, where he spent one season.
+He was brought to the club by coach Timo Struckmeier, who had identified him while watching him play for HSC Hannover.

+Hannover 96

+2023–24: Reserve team

-Chakroun began his youth career at Fortuna Sachsenross and Hannoverscher SC.
-In the summer of 2023, he transferred from the under-19 team of JFV Calenberger Land to Hannover 96 II, the reserve team of Hannover 96 competing in the Regionalliga Nord, the fourth tier of German football.
+In the summer of 2023, Chakroun joined Hannover 96 II, the reserve team of Hannover 96 competing in the Regionalliga Nord, the fourth tier of German football.
+Struckmeier brought him to the club, where he became assistant coach to Daniel Stendel.
 In his debut season, he played a key role in helping the team secure first place in the league and achieve promotion to the 3.
 Liga, recording eight goals and 12 assists in 34 appearances.
 On 19 April 2024, he signed his first professional contract with Hannover 96, valid until 30 June 2026.

+2024–25: Transition to the first team

 During the 2024–25 season, Chakroun was integrated into the first-team squad of Hannover 96, which competed in the 2.
 Bundesliga.
 He made his league debut on 22 February 2025, coming on as a 77th-minute substitute in a 1–1 draw against SC Paderborn.
-That season, he featured in 20 matches in the 3.
-Liga, scoring four goals and providing three assists, and made one appearance in the 2.
+That season, he featured in 20 matches for Hannover 96 II in the 3.
+Liga, scoring four goals and providing three assists, and made one appearance for the first team in the 2.
 Bundesliga.
 On 27 June 2025, his contract was extended by one year, until 30 June 2027.

-Chakroun scored his first goal for Hannover 96 on 28 September 2025, helping his team defeat 1.
-FC Kaiserslautern 3–1 in the 2025–26 2.
-Bundesliga.